mdetools/mdetools19/challengeproblem.md

     └── UnityPlayer.dll

 ```
-To run the simulation follow the below steps sequentially:
+To run the simulation follow the steps below:

 1. Run the executable simulator.
 Depending on the platform used, the simulator executable is located in one of the folders `Linux|Windows|Mac`.
 This will load a simulation environment as shown in the following figure.
 As discussed, it includes two rovers `leader` and `follower`.
 When the simulation is loaded, the control commands are ready to use.
 By default, the controlPort has number 9998.
 However, to be able to use the observation commands, you need to start the UnityObserver.